vitalets/playwright-bdd/docs/configuration/options.md

 Path(s) to step definitions.
 Can be directory or [glob pattern](https://github.com/mrmlnc/fast-glob?tab=readme-ov-file#pattern-syntax).
 Example: `steps/**/*.ts`.
 If you don't specify file extension, default is `*.{js,mjs,cjs,ts,mts,cts}`.
+Resolved relative to config file location.

+> Since playwright-bdd **v8**, you can omit `steps` option and define `featuresRoot`, that serves as a common base directory for both features and steps.
+Steps glob pattern will be calculated as `{featuresRoot} + /**/*.{js,mjs,cjs,ts,mts,cts}`.

 ## outputDir

 - Type: `string`
 - Default: `.features-gen`

 Directory to output generated test files.
+Resolved relative to config file location.

 ## featuresRoot

 - Type: `string`
 - Default: *location of config file*

-Base directory used to construct relative paths to feature files, that then used to place test files inside `outputDir`.
+Base directory to construct generated files paths inside `outputDir`.
+Resolved relative to config file location.
+Note that `featuresRoot` is a directory, it can not contain glob patterns (`*`).

 The behavior is similar to TypeScript [rootDir](https://www.typescriptlang.org/tsconfig#rootDir) option, that sets common parent for all `.ts` files and actually defines `outDir` structure.